-That’s where chia seeds, with their omega-3 fatty acids, could come in handy.
+That’s where chia seeds could come in handy with their omega-3 fatty acids.
 But can the human body efficiently absorb the omega-3 fatty acids from chia seeds?

-A randomized controlled study of 90 overweight women and men attempted to prove that the fiber and omega-3 content of chia seeds can reduce body weight, fat, and disease risk.
+A randomized controlled study of 90 overweight women and men attempted to prove that chia seeds’ fiber and omega-3 content can reduce body weight, fat, and disease risk.

 Nevertheless, even after 12 weeks, the scientists could not see any improvement in these factors.

 Contrary to their hypothesis, they even found an increase in inflammatory markers in the subjects’ blood.

 Accordingly, the lectin content in chia seeds prevents the presumed positive benefit against inflammation.

 People often forget that chia seeds and all other plant sources contain only the mother of omega-3 fatty acids, alpha-linolenic acid (ALA).

 The human body can only convert minimal amounts of ALA to eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), according to studies (Zhao et al 200411).